Old Ordnance Survey Maps of London

 London Sheet 20.3 Finsbury Park & Stroud Green 1912 - published 1986; intro by Ian Murray.
 ISBN.978-0-85054-076-5

-We have published three versions of this map, showing how the area developed across the years.
+We have published four versions of this map, showing how the area developed across the years.
 The maps each cover the same

 area, the area north of Finsbury Park station (which is just off the foot of the map).